ozshy/actual/README.md

-R-Code and data for a paper titled "Stated Preference and Actual Choice"
+R-Code and data for a paper titled "Preference Versus Actual Choice: Evidence From a Payments Survey"

 by Oz Shy